-Magazine Street is one of the most popular thoroughfares in New Orleans–full of shops, restaurants, bars and more.
-The stretch of Magazine that runs through the Lower Garden District (from around Jackson Avenue to Calliope Street beneath the interstate) has its own quirky, artistic vibe.
-You can spend a whole day ducking in and out of casual eateries, coffee shops, boutiques and watering holes.
-Here are a few spots to check out...
+The Lower Garden District is one of the most popular thoroughfares in New Orleans–full of shops, restaurants and bars.
+Anchored by a stretch of Magazine that runs through the neighborhood (from around Jackson Avenue to Calliope Street beneath the interstate), the LGD has its own quirky, artistic vibe.
+You can spend a whole day ducking in and out of casual eateries, coffee shops and boutiques.
+Here are a few spots to check out.

 You can find French Truck coffee at several restaurants and grocery stores, but you can’t beat visiting the actual shop.
 Grab an espresso and a pastry at one of New Orleans’ favorite local establishments to start your day.